✔ An air source heat pump usually costs around £10,000

 Air source heat pump installation costs

-The average system costs between £7,000 and £13,000 to buy and install, according to the Energy Saving Trust.
+The average system costs around £10,000 to buy and install, according to the Energy Saving Trust.

 You should hire a specialist to install the machine – it’s easy to find one, and it’s a complicated process that only experts should take on.